acymoy/2D-Animator/README.md

 ## CS5004: Object Oriented Design

 Creating animations takes time, and one must learn the necessary tools that are often difficult to master (eg using Flash, creating web animations, etc.)
-This project is an application that helps to create simple but effective 2D animations from shapes from a description of animation.
+This project is a Java-Swing-based application that helps to create simple but effective 2D animations from shapes from a description of animation.
 Here are a few examples:

-A simple 2D Animation:\
+#### A simple 2D Animation:
 ![smalldemo](https://github.com/acymoy/2D-Animator/assets/105390880/f7d2030f-cb2e-4409-a7d5-3b2e105cfb6a)

-The Towers of Hanoi:\
+#### The Towers of Hanoi:
 ![toh-5](https://github.com/acymoy/2D-Animator/assets/105390880/88c6a639-9c6a-4787-ad31-3f9613f33793)

-Big Bang/Crunch:\
+#### Big Bang/Crunch:
 ![big-bang-big-crunch](https://github.com/acymoy/2D-Animator/assets/105390880/43dce337-c451-402c-99f8-a2c7ad87ce91)

+### Running the Application
+To run the app, the program takes inputs as CLI arguments.
+The arguments are in the form of:
+`-in "name-of-animation-file" -view "type-of-view" -out "where-output-show-go" -speed "integer-ticks-per-second"`

+Characteristics of a valid input are:
+- Each pair of arguments (`-in "input-file"`, `-out "output-file"`, etc.) may appear in any order.
+- Each pair of arguments are ordered.
+That is, if the user types `-in` then the next input must be the name of an input file, and so on.
+- Providing an input file (the `-in` pair) and a view (the `-view` pair) are mandatory.
+If the output set is not specified and the view needs it, the default should be System.out.
+If the speed is not specified and the view needs it, the default is 1 tick per second.

+Examples of valid CLIs:
+- `-in smalldemo.txt -view text -speed 2`: use smalldemo.txt for the animation file, and create a text view with its output going to System.out, and a speed of 2 ticks per second.

+- `-view svg -out out.svg -in buildings.txt`: use buildings.txt for the animation file, and create an SVG view with its output going to the file out.svg, with a speed of 1 tick per second.

+- `-in smalldemo.txt -view text`: use smalldemo.txt for the animation file, and create a text view with its output going to System.out.

+- `-in smalldemo.txt -speed 50 -view visual`: use smalldemo.txt for the animation file, and create a visual view to show the animation at a speed of 50 ticks per second.

 ### Description of Animation
 Here is an example description of an animation: